-Complaint Example • Have you been kept waiting too long by doctors, pharmacists, or other health professionals?
-Or by our Customer Service or other staff at the plan? • Examples include waiting too long on the phone, in the waiting room, when getting a prescription, or in the exam room.
-Cleanliness • Are you unhappy with the cleanliness or condition of a clinic, hospital, or doctor's office?
-Information you get from us • Do you believe we have not given you a notice that we are required to give? • Do you think written information we have given you is hard to understand?
-Timeliness (These types of complaints are all related to the timeliness of our actions related to coverage decisions and appeals) The process of asking for a coverage decision and making appeals is explained in Sections 4-9 of this chapter.
+Complaint Example (These types of complaints are all related to the timeli- ness of our actions related to coverage decisions and appeals) The process of asking for a coverage decision and making appeals is explained in Sections 4-9 of this chapter.
 If you are asking for a coverage decision or making an appeal, you use that process, not the complaint process.
 However, if you have already asked us for a coverage decision or made an appeal, and you think that we are not responding quickly enough, you can also make a complaint about our slowness.
-Here are examples: • If you have asked us to give you a "fast coverage decision" or a "fast appeal," and we have said we will not, you can make a complaint. • If you believe we are not meeting the deadlines for giving you a coverage decision or an answer to an appeal you have made, you can make a complaint. • When a coverage decision we made is reviewed and we are told that we must cover or reimburse you for certain medical services or drugs, there are deadlines that apply.
-If you think we are not meeting these deadlines, you can make a complaint. • When we do not give you a decision on time, we are required to forward your case to the Independent Review Organization.
+Here are examples: If you have asked us to give you a "fast coverage decision" or a "fast appeal," and we have said we will not, you can make a complaint.
+If you believe we are not meeting the deadlines for giving you a coverage decision or an answer to an appeal you have made, you can make a complaint.
+When a coverage decision we made is reviewed and we are told that we must cover or reimburse you for certain medical services or drugs, there are deadlines that apply.
+If you think we are not meeting these deadlines, you can make a complaint.
+When we do not give you a decision on time, we are required to forward your case to the Independent Review Organization.
 If we do not do that within the required deadline, you can make a complaint.